 If you have questions regarding what type of window material is right for your home, contact Zen Windows today!
 Dial (303) 507-5206 or request a free quote if you’re ready to install new windows in your home!

 What Are Fiberglass Windows?

 Fiberglass windows are made from heated polyester resins and glass matting, which combine to create a shapeable, moldable hybrid material ideal for windows, as well as surfboards and watercraft.
 Unlike expensive wood-framed windows, fiberglass (along with vinyl) is waterproof.

 Advantages of Fiberglass Windows over Wood Windows

 Fiberglass windows are half the cost of wood.
 When combined with the higher upkeep wood requires, many homeowners stop considering wood as a window replacement option.
 Neither vinyl or fiberglass windows are vulnerable to elements like wood.
-Neither will rot nor swell in Denver weather like naturally absorbent, porous wood can.
+Neither will rot nor swell in Denver or Colorado Springs weather like naturally absorbent, porous wood can.
 That’s why, for most homeowners, the choice comes down to fiberglass versus vinyl.

 Comparing Fiberglass & Vinyl Windows

 Fiberglass and vinyl are worthy opponents of one another since they are both low-maintenance and strong, although fiberglass is technically stronger and unlikely to warp.
 The strength advantage of fiberglass is sabotaged, however, by the fact that it cannot be installed quite as watertight as vinyl.